department-of-veterans-affairs/caseflow/README.md

     cd client && nvm use && npm run dev

 You can access the site at [http://localhost:3000](http://localhost:3000), which takes you to the help page.

-## Certification (Dev Mode)

-To log in, you can use the following credentials:

-Username: "DSUSER"
-Password: "DSUSER"

-To get to the various pages in the workflow we have a set of five URLs of dummy data.

-[http://localhost:3000/certifications/new/123C](http://localhost:3000/certifications/new/123C) is an appeal that is ready to certify.
-[http://localhost:3000/certifications/new/456C](http://localhost:3000/certifications/new/456C) is an appeal with mismatched docs.
-[http://localhost:3000/certifications/new/789C](http://localhost:3000/certifications/new/789C) is an appeal that is already certified.
-[http://localhost:3000/certifications/new/000ERR](http://localhost:3000/certifications/new/000ERR) is an appeal that raises a vbms error.
-[http://localhost:3000/certifications/new/001ERR](http://localhost:3000/certifications/new/001ERR) is an appeal that is missing data.

 ## Roles